OilProducts/chess/README.md

   data.pgn_paths=[]
 ```

+The `.pt` tensor datasets are pickled lists of `TrainingSample` objects.
+Each sample stores the encoded board planes, the normalised policy target (visit-count distribution from MCTS), the eventual game result for the side to move, and lightweight metadata (FEN, ply, game index).
+When you add these files to `data.selfplay_datasets`, the supervised trainer loads them directly into PyTorch without re-parsing PGNs, so new self-play batches can be recycled into training almost immediately.

 Additional knobs (see `configs/selfplay.yaml`):
 - `max_datasets`: cap how many recent self-play batches to retain (older `.pt` files are deleted).
 - `train_every_batches`: run supervised training every N batches when `train_after=true`.
 - `run_forever`/`max_batches`: continuously generate batches until interrupted (useful for automation).
+- `eval_summary_thresholds`: configure cp-loss cutoffs that will be counted in the per-game summary (e.g., mistakes/blunders).
+- `max_pgn_games`: keep at most N recent self-play games on disk; older PGN files are pruned automatically.

 ## Evaluation & Matches